Redback-Operations/redback-documentation/docs/web-mobile-app-dev/frontend/submitting-work.md

     ```bash
     npm run test:unit
     ```
-5. When all checks are passing and your work is ready for peer feedback, create a pull request in GitHub.
+5. When all checks are passing and your work is ready for peer feedback, create a pull request on GitHub.

 ## Useful links
 - [Packaging pull requests](../../onboarding/github/pull-requests)